 When it came time for me to create a formal business with my somewhat unique ideas I knew from the start I wanted to create a nonprofit.
 All of us DO love our animals, but in today’s world money can be tight, to say the least.
 The most frustrating thing for me when I was working for others was the fact that I was not empowered to offer discounts on the classes I was teaching.
 (No judgement!
 Those folks needed to pay their bills too.)
 I knew I wanted to create not just a dog training business, I wanted to create a community where I could serve, could minister, to those in need.

-Assembly of the Wandering Shepherd was created in such a way I can serve, help, people and animals, often those most in need.
+Assembly of the Wandering Shepherd was created in such a way I can serve people and animals, often those most in need.
 On the dog training side I volunteer for AWS which allows us to keep our prices low.
-We provide scholarships for foster dogs, newly adopted dogs, disabled dogs, and senior dogs.
+We provide scholarships for foster dogs, newly adopted dogs, disabled dogs, dog-reactive dogs, and senior dogs.
 These dogs and their humans are often the most in need of guidance and fun things to do together.

 I have created a unique Olfactory Fun program that provides the opportunity for dog-reactive dogs to get into a classroom (all by themselves) and be the glorious dogs they are.
 Too many dog-reactive dogs and their humans do not get the opportunity to attend dog classes.
 This is a fun class where dogs learn about being dogs and the humans learn how to support their dogs.
 This is also a great class for dogs who have retired from sports.
 Sometimes the human of a retired canine athlete can feel sad and alone when they no longer have trials to attend.
 This class provides for, and cares about, the human and the dog as they navigate some of life’s challenges.